The Complete Guide To Disputing Student Loans on Your Credit Report

 It depends.
 If you have a defaulted student loan and haven’t rehabilitated your loan, contacted the loan servicer to work out an agreement, or otherwise repaid the debt, you can’t have the loan or its default status removed from your credit report.
 In other words: You can’t remove information from your credit report if it’s correct.

 That said, negative information ages off your credit report eventually.
 Most negative entries will drop off your credit report after seven years.
-There are some exceptions to this.
-For example, if you file Chapter 7 bankruptcy, that will remain on your credit report for up to 10 years.
-Even though negative information eventually disappears from your credit report, the debt itself doesn’t go away.
+Just keep in mind that even though negative information eventually disappears from your credit report, the debt itself doesn’t go away.

 Why You Should Dispute Student Loan Reporting Errors

-How To Dispute Student Loans Errors With Your Loan Provider
+How To Dispute Student Loan Errors With Your Loan Provider

 Here are some common student loan reporting errors: